SABS-R3/software-engineering-day6/_episodes/04-diagnosing-issues-improving-robustness.md

 Let's use a debugger to see what's going on and why the function failed.
 Think of it like performing exploratory surgery - on code!
 Debuggers allow us to peer at the internal workings of a program, such as variables and other state, as it performs its functions.

-First we will setup VSCode to run and debug our tests.
-If you havn't done so already, you will first need to enable the PyTest framework in VSCode.
+First we will set up VSCode to run and debug our tests.
+If you haven't done so already, you will first need to enable the PyTest framework in VSCode.
 You can do this by selecting the `Python: Configure Tests` command in the Command Palette (Ctrl+Shift+P).
 This will then prompt you to select a test framework (`Pytest`), and a directory